 Park-like grounds and celestial views make Dyer Observatory an exceptional venue for social and business events.
-The library, with its domed theater, is a perfect place for weddings, corporate functions, meetings and dinner parties.
+The library, with its domed theater, is a perfect place for corporate functions, meeting, and dinner parties.
 A spacious covered patio provides an open area for larger gatherings.

 Also on the grounds is “Murial’s Retreat.”
 Nestled among the trees, the 2,000-square-foot house offers a living room-sized meeting space, three breakout rooms, a fully-equipped kitchen, and a spacious outdoor deck and patio.
 The house is perfect for corporate, educational, and private group retreats.

 Both the Observatory ground floor and the residence are wheelchair accessible.

 For more information, please email your request to Helen Morisette or contact us at 615-373-4897.
 All site visits require an appointment.

 We regret we do not have any wedding dates available at this time.

 You may download our brochure here: PDF Dyer Rental Brochure